makrai/notes/acheampong21-Transformer-emotion-review.md

 ## 4.7 DistilBERT

-# 5 Text-based emotion detection works with transformer-based pre-train 15
+# 5 Text-based emotion detection works with transformer-based pre-training 15

-* Yang+ [32], proposed a contextual emotion classifier, EmotionX-KU, which was applied to the EmotionX 2019 challenge shared task
+* Yang+ [32]: a contextual emotion classifier, EmotionX-KU, which was applied to the EmotionX 2019 challenge shared task
-* Huang+ [37] for detecting emotions in dialogue utterances used the EmotionLines dataset
+* Huang+ [37] detecting emotions in dialogue utterances (EmotionLines dataset)
 * Huang+ [38] competition
 * Malte and Ratadiya [45] using BERT to detect cyber abuse in English and Hindi
-* Park+ [48] learn dimensional valence arousal dimension (VAD) scores from the corpus with categorical emotion labels
+* Park+ [48] learn dimensional valence arousal dimension (VAD) scores from a corpus with categorical emotion labels
 * Matero+ [55] assessed suicide risks using multi-level dual-context language and BERT
 * Jwa+ [59] designed the BAKE and exBAKE model to automatically detect fake news